thraraujo/pysymmpol/paper/paper.md

 polynomials in terms of the Miwa coordinates, or power sums,
 $$ t_j = \frac{1}{j} \sum_{i=1}^N x_i^j $$ where $\vec{x} =
 (x_1, \dots, x_N)$ and $\mathbf{t} = (t_1, t_2, \dots)$.

+# State of the Field and Target Audience

+To the best of the author's knowledge, there are few open-source software solutions dedicated to similar problems, with SageMath [@sagemath] standing out as a notable exception.
+While there are overlaps between the problems addressed and some implementations available in SageMath, significant differences exist.
+One prominent dissimilarity is that SageMath constitutes a collection of open-source mathematical software, whereas **PySymmPol** is a Python package.
+A notable characteristic of **PySymmPol** is its utilization of power sums and its Pythonic nature, which minimizes dependencies.

+Furthermore, implementations in SageMath primarily emphasize applications in combinatorics.
+Although the author extensively used SageMath, the development of **PySymmPol** stemmed from the need for a more physics-oriented software.
+For instance, it offers features such as the translation of standard notation of partitions (representing fermionic states in certain 2D field theories) and the conjugacy class notation of partitions (representing bosonic states).

+Another significant distinction between our implementation and SageMath is the use of Miwa coordinates (or power sums) in the definitions.
+This aspect proves advantageous for physicists and mathematicians involved in statistical physics, quantum field theory, and integrable systems.

 # Acknowledgements